lvandervoort89/forecasting_take_home_lisa_vandervoort/README.md

 - bash

 ## **Data:**
 Data from regular motor gasoline retail prices from January 1992 to January 2018 was used.
-Data is located in the Notebooks folder.

 ## **Results Summary:**
 Data from 2016-2018 was held out as a test set and data from 1992-2015 was used as training data.
-A Facebook Prophet model with INSERT hyperparameters and interesting things here was chosen.
-Detailed information regarding the decisions made during modeling can be found in forecasting_take_home_lisa_vandervoort.pdf.
+A Facebook Prophet model with custom yearly seasonality, tuned hypterparameters, and an additional Great Recession regressor was added.
+Detailed information regarding the decisions made during modeling and the exact values used can be found in forecasting_take_home_lisa_vandervoort.pdf.
 When I evaluated this modeling on my training dataset, I obtained an average MAE of 0.357 and RMSE of 0.519 across the forecasted horizon.
 Evaluating my model on my test dataset,  I obtained an average MAE of 0.353 and RMSE of 0.417.

 ## **How to Run the Code Through Docker:**
 **To run forecasting_initial_analysis_and_modeling_lisa_vandervoort.ipynb:**